Year 3 (Ruby Class)

 Reading

-Children will be expected to bring their book bags and reading books into school every day.
-We believe that reading is an extremely important skill and ask that you support us at home by reading at least four times a week with your child and recording it in the communication book, with a comment and signature.
+Children are expected to bring their reading books into school every day.
+We believe that reading is an extremely important skill and ask that you support us at home by reading at least four times a week with your child.

 Children will be guided to choose and progress through age appropriate books that are in keeping with their reading ability.
 Their reading book should be brought in to school daily for when opportunities to read in class and with a member of staff or volunteer arise.
 Your child will read with the class teacher or teaching assistant at least once every week.